Regions and availability zones¶

 Regions¶

-A region is a wider geographical area where resources are available.
+A region is a wider geographic area where resources are available.

-A region does not share dependencies with other regions except for certain central services like authentication - not relating to the production of infrastructure services.
+A region does not share dependencies with other regions except for certain central services such as authentication - not relating to the production of infrastructure services.

 Regions have their own APIs and control planes isolated from each other.

-Binero cloud has one publicly available region which is named europe-se-1 or eu-se-1 for short.
-The region is composed of data centers close to or around Stockholm in Sweden.
+Binero cloud has one publicly available region named europe-se-1 or eu-se-1 for short.
+The region consists of data centers close to or around Stockholm in Sweden.

 Availability zones¶

-While some organizations define a availability zone (AZ for short) as a physical rack or a room in a data center, in Binero cloud a availability zone is a separate physical data center in a region.
+While some organizations define a availability zone (AZ) as a physical rack or a room in a data center, in Binero cloud a availability zone is a separate physical data center in a region.

-Several availability zones together form a region and is separated by a minimum of a metric mile between them.
+One or more availability zones together form a region, each availability zone separated by one metric mile between them.

-Availability zones is designed to have no dependencies between them for the infrastructure services.
+We design availability zones to have no dependencies between them for the infrastructure services.
 That means that all infrastructure is separate from other availability zones in the same region.

 Physical location, building, data center, power cooling